-There are two primary challenges with the existing vernal pool regulation regarding socioeconomic issues: (1) the additional regulatory burden and related costs for developers inherent in identification of vernal pools and their nexus to waters of the US for federal regulations and determination of their state Significance which drives the level of state regulation and (2) when applicants choose to develop outside of the designated growth area because the impact of vernal pool regulation makes an otherwise prime development parcel undevelopable.
+There are two primary challenges with the existing vernal pool regulation regarding socioeconomic issues: (1) the additional regulatory burden and related costs for developers inherent in identification of vernal pools and their nexus to waters of the US for federal regulations and determination of their state Significance which drives the level of state regulation and (2) when applicants choose to develop outside of the Growth Area a municipality has identified through the comprehensive planning process because the impact of vernal pool regulation makes some parcels that contain Significant Vernal Pools more complicated to develop because of the need to modify the scope or extent of development.

-First, the regulations require additional surveying and permit application by applicants who already feel overburdened by state and federal regulations.
-This additional layer of permitting, and the uncertainty associated with how vernal pools will impact development potential, has caused some applicants to avoid proposing development on parcels within the growth area that may contain vernal pools.
-In other cases, applicants have invested money into site and resource surveys and begun the permit process only to find that vernal pools on the property trigger unexpected project redesign.
+First, as with other regulated natural resources, the regulations require additional surveying, permit application, and bring about a perceived uncertainty associated with how vernal pools will impact development potential.
+This has caused some applicants to avoid proposing development on parcels within the municipal Growth Area that may contain vernal pools.
+In other cases, applicants have invested money into site and resource surveys and begun the permit process only to find vernal pools on the property requiring modification of the project.
 Withdrawal of development applications at this point rather than investing more funds into the proposed development is not uncommon (Pers.
 Comm.
 R. Roedner, Topsham; E. Richert, Orono).
-In both situations, local communities miss a potential economic development opportunity.
+In both situations, local communities miss a potential economic development opportunity located within their Growth Area.

-Second, vernal pools within a municipality's designated growth area may reduce the development envelope on a parcel below the threshold where development is feasible; applicants may look to outlying areas where they can find larger parcels with larger development envelopes that allow them to avoid regulated resources.
-This can result in depressed economic development in growth areas.
+Second, vernal pools within a municipality's Growth Area as defined in the comprehensive plan may reduce the development envelope on a parcel below the threshold where development is feasible; applicants may look to outlying areas where they can find larger parcels with larger development envelopes that allow them to avoid regulated resources.
+This can impact economic development in Growth Areas.
 It can also impact pools in otherwise less developed landscapes effectively disconnecting them from the terrestrial habitat essential for pool breeding amphibians.
-This relocation of development outside of a town's growth area contributes to development sprawl and undercuts municipal goals that encourage growth in designated areas.
+This relocation of development outside of a municipality's Growth Area contributes to development sprawl and undercuts municipal goals that encourage compact development and growth in designated areas.
 Sprawl imposes numerous costs to the municipal government and local citizens (Bengston et al. 2004; Wu 2006), infringes on the goals of the Maine Land Use Planning and Regulation Act also known as Maine's Growth Management Act (30-A M.R.S.A.
-Chapter 6-A \S 4312), and has the potential of greater ecological impact than would destruction of a vernal pool situated within a developed growth area where the pool may already be degraded or where access to the adjacent terrestrial habitat may already be insufficient.
+Chapter 6-A§ 4312), and has the potential of greater ecological impact than would destruction of a vernal pool situated within a developed growth area where the pool may already be degraded or where access to the adjacent terrestrial habitat may already be insufficient.
 This provides the basis for the Maine Vernal Pools Special Area Management Plan.

 III.
-THE PREFERRED ALTERNATIVE: THE MAINE VERNAL POOLS SPECIAL MANAGEMENT AREA PLAN (SAMP)
+CONTEXT AND STRUCTURE OF THE MAINE VERNAL POOL SPECIAL MANAGEMENT AREA PLAN (VP SAMP)

-The Maine Vernal Pools SAMP is the outcome of a lengthy stakeholder process informed by municipal intentions for growth and resource protection, current research and science on how best to promote economic development while protecting the ecological functions and values of vernal pools, and the need for predictability on the part of the development community.
-The stakeholders included members of the development and land trust communities, municipal planners and economic development staff, federal and state regulators, a real estate appraiser, and faculty from the University of Maine (UME) School of Economics and Department of Wildlife, Fisheries, and Conservation Biology.
+The Maine VP SAMP is the outcome of a lengthy stakeholder process informed by municipal intentions for growth and resource protection, current research and science on how best to promote economic development while protecting the ecological functions and values of vernal pool ecosystems, and the need for regulatory predictability on the part of the development community.
+The stakeholders included members of the development and land trust communities, municipal planners and economic development staff, federal and state regulators, resource agencies, a real estate appraiser, and faculty from the University of Maine (UME) School of Economics and Department of Wildlife, Fisheries, and Conservation Biology.